DDE277/master-thesis-project/README.md

 # Master Thesis: Deconvoluting liquid biopsy cell-type compositions from nucleosome footprints

 This repository contains piplines and scripts developed during my master's thesis at the University of Zurich.
-The project focuses on analyzing cfDNA nucleosome footprints, preprocessing ATAC-seq and cfDNA data, generating synthetic samples, and performing cell-type deconvolution using EPIC-ATAC.
+The project focuses on analyzing cfDNA nucleosome footprints, preprocessing ATAC-seq and cfDNA data, generating synthetic samples, and performing cell-type deconvolution using the EPIC-ATAC framework.

 ## Repository structure